 The Kapil Sharma Show Team Celebrates As Show Bags 6 ITA Awards; Bharti & Kapil Go Missing!

 The Kapil Sharma Show is one of the top shows on the TRP chart.
-The show has been receiving immense love from audiences.
+It has been receiving immense love from audiences.
 A month ago, the team celebrated the show's success.
-The team is on cloud nine as the show bagged, not one, but six awards (in eight categories) at the recently held Indian Television Academy (ITA) Awards.
+The TKSS team is on cloud nine as the show bagged, not one, but six awards (in eight categories) at the recently-held Indian Television Academy (ITA) Awards.
 Krushna Abhishek and Kiku Sharda shared pictures and expressed their happiness.
 But, Bharti Singh and Kapil Sharma were missing from the party.
 Well, we know where the duo was.
 Read on to know more!

 The Kapil Sharma Show Team